Careers at APEX

 How much time is involved in being a Board member?

-Board members typically attend 6 to 8 regular Board meetings per year, including an annual planning meeting(s).
+Board members typically attend 6 to 8 regular Board meetings per year, including an annual planning meeting or meetings.
 Members are requested to come prepared to meetings and actively participate in discussions.
-Meetings are normally held between 4-6 p.m.
+Meetings are normally held between 16:00 and 18:00 (ET).
 Standing Committee meetings are typically held only a few times per year.
-Signature events like the APEX Leadership Summit, Entry to the Executive Ranks Ceremony, and the Annual General Meeting are all held once a year.
-In addition to participating in Board meetings, Board members will be periodically engaged to seek their input, guidance, and leadership on varying topics.
+The APEX Leadership Summit and the Annual General Meeting are held once a year, and events to welcome newly appointed executives are held a few times each year.
+In addition to participating in Board meetings and major events, Board members will be periodically engaged to seek their input, guidance, and leadership on varying topics.